iyeaaa/loki-reference-skill/elysia-server/SEQUENCE_GENERATION_PROMPTS.md

       "scheduled_hour": 9,
       "scheduled_minute": 0,
-      "email_subject": "Quick Win: Automate Your {{company_name}} Sales Process", "email_body": "Hi {{contact_name}},\n\nI noticed {{company_name}} is in the SaaS space and wanted to share a quick automation win that's helping similar companies close 30% more deals.\n\nWould you have 10 minutes this week for a quick demo?\n\nBest regards", "strategy_note": "Direct value proposition with specific metric" },
+      "email_subject": "Quick Win: Automate Your {{company_name}} Sales Process", "email_body": "Hi {{contact_name}},\n\nI noticed {{company_name}} is in the SaaS space and wanted to share a quick automation win that's helping similar companies close 30% more deals.\n\nWould you have 10 minutes this week for a quick demo?\n\nLooking forward to connecting!", "strategy_note": "Direct value proposition with specific metric, ends naturally without signature" },
     {
       "step_order": 2,